Firstly, lets learn to pronounce this place right – “Cinque” is pronounced as CHEEN’kweh. “Terre” is easy, it is pronounced as TEHR’reh.

 Some key tips:

 - If you plan to do even one hike – dress accordingly.
 Needless to say, wear appropriate shoes.
 Comfortable sneakers should suffice.

 - Hydration is essential.
-If you go in the summer it will almost certainly be very hot.
+If you go in the summer it will most certainly be very hot.
 The trails can get exhausting at times, so carry basic snacks.

 - Wear layers of clothing, especially in the fall and winter.
 And in the spring and summer, do not forget sunscreen, hats, and sunglasses.

 - If you go in the summer, try to head out as early as possible to avoid the sweltering midday heat and the pack of tourists.

 - Avoid driving in Cinque Terre.
 If you are roadtripping through Italy, preferably stay in one of the bigger towns like La Spezia/ Portovenere since it may be easier to find parking there.
 Plus, for travelling in and out of the towns, trains are the most convenient option.